SkylineCommunications/dataminer-docs/connector-help/connector_help/Network_Electronics_Flashlink_LB-OE.md

 ## Configuration

-The element using this connector is automatically created by the parent element using the [Network Electronics Flashlink Gyda](xref:Connector_help_Network_Electronics_Flashlink_Gyda) driver.
+The element using this connector is automatically created by the parent element using the [Network Electronics Flashlink Gyda](xref:Connector_help_Network_Electronics_Flashlink_Gyda) connector.

 ## How to use